rutgerfrans/AI_DS/README.md

 b.
 Express the knowledge generated at the previous point into a rule which could be implemented

 - Answer:
-A. First step is to collect the <u>raw breathing data</u> of the baby.
+A. First step is to collect the <ins>raw breathing data</ins> of the baby.
 The second step is the sensor turning this data in information by detecting if the baby is still breathing.
 The third step is the human understanding the information and turning it in knowledge by checking upon the baby.
 B. IF sensor gives alarm THEN check upon baby.

 1. Breathing records = data.